Michigan officer charged with murder in Lyoya shooting

-Schurr caught him quickly, and the two struggled across a front lawn before the fatal shot.
+Schurr caught him quickly, and the two struggled across a front lawn in the rain before the fatal shot.

+Defense lawyers said the shooting was not “murder but an unfortunate tragedy” during a volatile situation.

+“Mr. Lyoya gained full control of a police officer’s weapon while resisting arrest, placing Officer Schurr in fear of great bodily harm or death,” Matt Borgula and Mark Dodge said in a written statement.

+Grand Rapids Police Chief Eric Winstrom said he would recommend Schurr be fired, though he is entitled to a hearing and the ultimate decision would be up to the city manager.
+Schurr has been on leave since the shooting.

 Becker said he consulted experts from outside Michigan about the use of force in the case.
-He spoke to Lyoya's parents to inform them about the charge before holding a news conference.
+He informed Lyoya's parents about the charge before holding a news conference and also sent a letter in Swahili, their native language.

 “We strongly believed there was no justice in America, until today,” Peter Lyoya said.
 “What I want is the final justice for my son."